 Master's Degree Application Requirements

-To receive priority consideration for admission, residential program applications should be submitted prior to March 1.
+To receive priority consideration for admission and departmental financial assistance, residential program applications should be submitted prior to March 1.
 All applications received after March 1 will be reviewed on a rolling basis.
 All applications for fall semester (residential) admission must be received by:

 - July 15 for domestic students